formlio/forml/docs/testing.rst

 Unit Testing
 ============

-ForML provides a custom testing framework for user-defined operators.
+ForML provides a custom testing framework for user-defined :doc:`operators <workflow/operator>`.
 It is built on top of the standard :doc:`unittest library <python:library/unittest>` with an API specialized to cover all the standard operator outcomes while minimizing any boiler-plating.
+Internally it uses the :class:`Virtual launcher <forml.runtime.Virtual>` to carry out the particular test scenarios as a genuine ForML :doc:`workflow <workflow/index>` wrapping the tested operator.

 The tests need to be placed under the :file:`tests/` folder of your :ref:`project
 <project-structure>` (note ``unittest`` requires all test files and the :file:`tests/` directory